Click on the flower on the top left to return to this page. There is a short link to this page: http://tinyurl.com/lifescicareers !

 - Additional resources:

-- A brochure on preparing for graduate school in the US, by the 'Leadership Alliance' association of American graduate schools
+- A brochure on preparing for graduate school in the US (2003 version, 2019 version) by the 'Leadership Alliance' association of American graduate schools.
+Also: their step-to-step guide.

 - Cooperating with your referees for Graduate School Applications